L2 - Preparation for the Agro-Veto Exam

 Recommended prerequisites

-• General Scientific Baccalaureate, with specialization in "Life and Earth Sciences" in Première and Terminale classes, "Mathematics" and "Physics-Chemistry" in Première class (or equivalent baccalaureate before the 2021 reform) AND L1 level (60 ECTS) in "Life Sciences" or "Biology" with courses related to the training project or professional project
+• General Scientific Baccalaureate, with a specialization in "Life and Earth Sciences" in the 11th and 12th grades, "Mathematics" and "Physics-Chemistry" in the Première year (or equivalent baccalaureate prior to the 2021 reform) AND Level L1 (60 ECTS) in "Life Sciences" or "Biology" with courses related to the training program or professional project.

 Read more

-The PCAV program is designed to prepare students to enter national agronomy schools and veterinary schools via the Concours B(https://www.concours-agro-veto.net/).
-Other courses of study are possible -sometimes on application, please contact the head of the year-:
+The PCAV program is designed to prepare students for admission to national agricultural and veterinary schools via the Concours B entrance exam (https://www.concours-agro-veto.net/).
+Other study options are available—sometimes on application; please check with your year coordinators for details:

-• Continuation in L3 "Life Sciences" and obtaining the degree of licence in another course of the establishment, in particular within the department Bio-MV: consult the site of the department https://biologie-mv-fds.edu.umontpellier.fr/ or more generally the offer of formation of the University of Montpellier
+• Continuation in L3 "Life Sciences" and obtaining a bachelor's degree in another program at the institution, particularly within the Bio-MV department: visit the department's website https://biologie-mv-fds.edu.umontpellier.fr/ or, more generally, the University of Montpellier's course offerings.

-• Continuation in L3 "Life Sciences" and obtaining the degree of licence in another establishment,
+• Continuation of studies in L3 "Life Sciences" and obtaining a bachelor's degree at another institution.

 Read more